-As far as I can see in my opinion it just seems that Agora Financial are over delivering on their promises but under delivering on the value in the newsletter.
+As far as I can see in my opinion it just seems that Agora Financial is over-delivering on their promises but under-delivering on the value in the newsletter.
 There’s absolutely no mention of the huge amounts of money you’ll be advised to invest until AFTER you purchase the newsletter and that’s something I don’t like.

 Not to mention they make the whole thing seem like “free money” which it certainly isn’t…